-The year-wise/ entry-wise break up of amounts outstanding in Sundry deposits/ Sundry assets, as on March 31, 2021 has already been submitted to you along with explanation of the nature of the amounts in brief, and supporting evidences relating to the existence of such amounts in the aforesaid accounts.
+- The year-wise/ entry-wise break up of amounts outstanding in Sundry deposits/ Sundry assets, as on March 31, 2024 have already been submitted to you along with explanation of the nature of the amounts in brief, and supporting evidences relating to the existence of such amounts in the aforesaid accounts. - We have ensured that none of the securities in the nature of investments have been parked in the branches, except for the following: - 0 - 0

-12. Interest Provisions
+12. Interest Provision